Determining subtree movement distance and consensus between cell trees: Relation to the MCAT problem

-Given two isomorphic trees $T_p$ and $T_q$, where $p$ and $q$ have the same length, to determine $d(T_p,T_q)$, we need to find a function $f$ that maps $\mathcal{B}^p$ to $\mathcal{B}^q$ such that if $B^p_i \neq B^q_j$ and $f(B^p_i) = B^q_j$, then we must count removals (or insertions) of elements in a bracket set by considering the paths of those elements through $T_p$.
-Thus, to determine the distance between $T_p$ and $T_q$, the function $f$ must be the one that minimizes the sizes of the paths of elements through $T_p$ to transform into $T_q$.
+Given a tree $T_p$ of a sequence $p$, a \emph{bracket set} $B^p_i$ corresponds to the subtree rooted at an internal node of $T_p$, and is defined by the set of its direct children, which may be either leaves or other bracket sets.
+The collection of all such sets defines $\mathcal{B}^p$.
+For convenience, we list the elements of a bracket set from top to bottom in $T_p$.
+Given two isomorphic trees $T_p$ and $T_q$, where $p$ and $q$ have the same length, to determine an upper bound on $d_{SBM}(T_p,T_q)$, we determine a function $f$ that maps $\mathcal{B}^p$ to $\mathcal{B}^q$ such that if $B^p_i \neq B^q_j$ and $f(B^p_i) = B^q_j$, then we count removals (or insertions) of elements in a bracket set by considering the paths of those elements through $T_p$.
+Thus, $d_{SBM}(T_p,T_q)$ is bounded by the function $f$ that minimizes the total length of the element paths required to transform $T_p$ into $T_q$.
+We denote by $d_{SBM}(B_i, B_j)$ the SBM distance between the trees defined by the brackets $B_i$ and $B_j$, i.e., $d_{SBM}(B^p_i, B^q_j)=d_{SBM}(T_p,T_q)$.

-An operation over a tree $T_p$ can be viewed as moving a subtree from its level to one step above or below in $T_p$, where such a subtree can be an internal node with all its descendants or a unique leaf node of $T_p$.
-Therefore, the distance between $T_p$ and $T_q$, given $T_p$ and $T_q$ trees of two sequences of the same length, is: